konflux-ci/build-definitions/README.md

 `modify` is a subcommand of pipeline-migration-tool, which does in-place modification on both Pipeline and PipelineRun definitions.

-`pmt` is an alias of pipeline-migration-tool executable command.
+`pmt` is an alias for the pipeline-migration-tool executable command.
 In migration scripts, invoke the command like this:

 ```bash